+30 June (Interim)

-Income Allocation Date(s): 30 April (Interim) 31 July (Interim) 31 October (Interim) 31 January (Annual) Income Payment Dates(s): 30 June (Interim) 30 September (Interim) 31 December (Interim) 31 March (Annual) Historical Past Performance: Information on past performance is set out in Appendix H HISTORICAL PAST PERFORMANCE As Baillie Gifford Responsible Global Equity Income Fund was launched on 6 December 2018, there is currently limited performance information available.
-Note 1: Class C Shares are only available to persons to whom an associate of the ACD provides services under an investment management agreement or who has a separate fee arrangement with the ACD or one of its associates.
-Note 2: Class J Shares are only available to persons who has, or whose agent or associate has, a separate agreement, governing aggregate investment flows and marketing activity, in place with the ACD or one of its associates.
-Note 3: Class P Shares are available to persons who: (i) are considered by the ACD to be institutional pension platforms and who have a relevant agreement with the ACD or an associate of the ACD; or (ii) are otherwise considered appropriate by the ACD at its sole discretion.
-Note 4: Class W Shares are only available to persons who have, or whose agent has, a separate fee arrangement with the ACD or one of its associates in relation to the relevant Class W Shares.
-The minimum initial investment and minimum holding amounts do not apply to Note 5: persons who, as at 28 February 2022, had or continue to have a direct holding in the range of funds managed by the ACD.
+Income Payment Dates(s):

+- 30 September (Interim)

+- 31 December (Interim)

+- 31 March (Annual)

+Historical Past Performance:

+Information on past performance is set out in Appendix H HISTORICAL PAST PERFORMANCE

+As Baillie Gifford Responsible Global Equity Income Fund was launched on 6 December 2018, there is currently limited performance information available.

+- Note 1: Class C Shares are only available to persons to whom an associate of the ACD provides services under an investment management agreement or who has a separate fee arrangement with the ACD or one of its associates. - Note 2: Class J Shares are only available to persons who has, or whose agent or associate has, a separate agreement, governing aggregate investment flows and marketing activity, in place with the ACD or one of its associates. - Note 3: Class P Shares are available to persons who: (i) are considered by the ACD to be institutional pension platforms and who have a relevant agreement with the ACD or an associate of the ACD; or (ii) are otherwise considered appropriate by the ACD at its sole discretion. - Note 4: Class W Shares are only available to persons who have, or whose agent has, a separate fee arrangement with the ACD or one of its associates in relation to the relevant Class W Shares. - Note 5: The minimum initial investment and minimum holding amounts do not apply to persons who, as at 28 February 2022, had or continue to have a direct holding in the range of funds managed by the ACD.
 For such persons, the applicable minimum initial investment is £1,000 and the minimum holding is £1,000.

-These minimum amounts may be waived at the ACD's sole discretion.
-Note 6: The minimum redemption amount is £1,000 or your entire holding, whichever is lower.
+- Note 6: The minimum redemption amount is £1,000 or your entire holding, whichever is lower.

 - Note 7: Where the combined net asset value of the relevant Class W Shares (accumulation and income) is equal to or greater than £100 million, the following fee scale will be applied to the whole of the net asset value of the relevant Class W Shares:

 - 0.50% on the first £60 million;

 - 0.35% on the next £190 million;

 - 0.30% on the next £500 million; and

 - 0.25% thereafter.